JoeCotellese/Hammerspoon/README.md

 clone this project into your local git repo.
 I use ~/git/dotfiles/Hammerspoon Create a symlink it to ~/.hammerspoon

+Install the "SpoonInstall" Spoon in order to bootstrap the rest of the configuration
 ## What it does

 My Hammerspoon setup does a number of things